 Heather Bower, LAT, ATC – Head Athletic Trainer

 Heather Bower joined the Christ School Athletics Program as Head Athletic Trainer August 2004.
-She is a graduate of Vanguard University of Southern California earning a B.A. in Exercise Sports Science with specialization in Athletic Training.
-Prior to joining Christ School Athletics, she worked in fitness, inpatient rehabilitative care and outpatient physical therapy.
-She is certified by the Board of Certification for Athletic Trainers & holds North Carolina state licensure.
+She is a graduate of Vanguard University of Southern California, where she earned a B.A. in Exercise Sports Science with specialization in Athletic Training.
+Prior to coming to Christ School, she worked in fitness, inpatient rehabilitative care, and outpatient physical therapy.
+She is certified by the Board of Certification for Athletic Trainers and holds North Carolina state licensure.